Support for children and young people with special educational needs and disabilities released from custody.

 All young people who are released from custody are subject to a period of supervision on licence by the Youth Offending Service (YOS).

-In Liverpool, the Youth Offending Service has dedicated Education, Training and Employment (ETE) workers who liaise with custodial institutions.
+In Liverpool, the Youth Offending Service is part of Targeted Services for Young People and has dedicated Education, Training and Employment (ETE) workers who liaise with custodial institutions.

-The ETE worker ensures that full information, concerning a young person’s educational needs, is known when they initially go in to custody.
+The ETE workers, with support from the YOS Case Managers, are responsible for ensuring that full information concerning a young person’s educational needs is known when they initially go into custody.

 All young people entering custody undergo an educational assessment of literacy and numeracy which may include a screening for special educational needs.
 The information from the ETE workers, together with the assessment, enables the custodial institution to develop an individual learning plan for each young person.